 (set final select on .)

 While the attribute metadata must be written in the Maude file, final sorts can be selected/deselected with the commands where SORTS is a list of sort identifiers separated by spaces.
-This option can be switched off with the command

 (final select SORTS .) (final deselect SORTS .)